Chasing the Past

 Her lips trembled in an uncharacteristic display of innocence.

-"Sorry Livia, you are on your own.
-I have something that I need to take care of, ta."
+"Sorry Livia, you're on your own.
+I have something I need to take care of, ta."

 He was gone as quickly as he appeared.
 Livia stared at the empty ground as if it would somehow make him reappear.

 Elissa followed the trail all the way to the first outpost.
 During the night, six Amazons mysteriously disappeared from their holding cell.
 She sliced through the night, like a hot knife, knocking out the guards.
 Her tribeswomen's captures did not treat them kindly.
 Elissa feral smile lit the night as she watched them hobble into the night, until the shadows closed around them.

 She directed them to stay within the woods, which belonged to Artemis.
 Elissa reassured them that their patron goddess would protect them on their journey home.
 Artemis as the Goddess of the Moon and Hunt provided safe haven to her warriors, regardless of their location.

 Assured her Amazons were safely on their home, Elissa turned her attention back to the matter at hand.
 She moved through the town until she found exactly what she was looking for - the slave auctioneer.
 She slipped into the house and made her way to the master's bedroom.